KhalilMohammad/DemoProject/README.md

-## Steps
+## Run Application

-Use docker-compose up to build and serve both Client and Server
+- Use docker-compose up to build and serve both Client and Server

+## Test Client

+- cd Client
+- npm i
+- npm run test:unit

+## Test Server

+- cd Server
+- npm i
+- npm run test

 ## Extra Features

-1) Nginx is used to serve React
+- Nginx is used to serve React
-2) Copy and link tab functionality to allow easier use of application
+- Copy and link tab functionality to allow easier use of application
-3) Pagination to improve UI and speed
+- Pagination to improve UI and speed